Syrian Revolution Victory Conference: Reactions

-Al-Sharaa received congratulations from leaders of many countries, including Afghanistan, Azerbaijan, Canada, Mauritania, Russia, Saudi Arabia, and United Arab Emirates, on his appointment as the president of Syria.
-The United Nations maintained a neutral stance, refusing to recognize the new Syrian leadership and emphasizing the importance of the transitional phase in accordance with United Nations Security Council Resolution 2254.
+Al-Sharaa received congratulations from the leaders of many countries, including Afghanistan, Azerbaijan, Canada, Egypt, Jordan, Kuwait, Mauritania, Morocco, Pakistan, Palestine, Russia, Saudi Arabia, Somalia, and the United Arab Emirates, on his appointment as President of Syria.
+On 30 January 2025, the head of the Syrian Interim Government (SIG) in northern Syria, Abdurrahman Mustafa, congratulated al-Sharaa on becoming president, it was also announced that the SIG would be at the disposal of the caretaker government.
+The Syrian Islamic Council and the Muslim Brotherhood in Syria congratulated al-Sharaa on his appointment as President of Syria.

-On 31 January 2025, the head of the Syrian Interim Government (SIG) in northern Syria, Abdurrahman Mustafa, congratulated al-Sharaa on becoming president, it was also announced that the SIG would be at the disposal of the transitional government.
-On 17 February, Mazloum Abdi, leader of the Kurdish-led SDF, congratulated al-Sharaa on assuming the Syrian presidency and invited him to visit northeast Syria.
-On 10 March, al-Sharaa signed an agreement with Abdi, integrating the SDF and its civilian administration into the Syrian state.
-The deadline for the merger has been set for the end of the year.
+President Aidarus al-Zoubaidi, President of Yemen's Southern Transitional Council and Vice Chairman of Yemen's Presidential Leadership Council, congratulated al-Sharaa on his assumption of the presidency of the Syrian Arab Republic.
+On 1 February 2025, Jasem Mohamed al-Budaiwi, Secretary-General of the Gulf Cooperation Council (GCC), congratulated al-Sharaa on assuming Syria’s presidency, expressing confidence in his leadership and reaffirming the GCC’s support during the transitional period.